 Discovered a pest infestation?

 Leaving a termite problem unattended for a long time could cost Perth home and business-owners a lot of money and stress.
-If you suspect a colony of termites has invaded your home or business, you will need to contact Perth’s pest control experts to remove the infestation safely.
+If you suspect a colony of termites has invaded your home or business, you will need to contact Perth’s termite control experts to remove the infestation safely.
 At Bug Busters in Osborne Park, our technicians are highly trained in the use of safe and effective pest control methods.
 From termites to rodents, we have Perth homes and businesses covered for all their bug busting needs!